daddykev/stardust-dsp/README.md

 ```

 ### Try the Live Features
-With Phase 1 & 2 complete, you can now:
+With Phases 1-3 complete, you can now:

 **Phase 1 Features:**
 1. **Deploy a streaming platform** with one command